 4. How are Edibles Different Than Smoking?

-Eating top weed strains have a much different effect than smoking them.
+Eating top cannabis strains have a much different effect than smoking them.

 Cannabis is digested so it doesn’t get absorbed into your bloodstream as quickly as when smoked.